DirtyBitz/volkano-frontend/README.md

 * Intellisense for ruby
 * NB!
 First you must do `gem install solargraph`

-# Initializing the git hooks

-1. Run the `init_hooks` script found in the project root directory

-# Setting up the database
+# Setting up the external services

 1. [Install docker](https://docs.docker.com/engine/installation/)
-2. Start the database and run it in the background `docker-compose up -d`
+2. Run all external services in the background with `docker-compose up -d`

+Emails can be sent to `smtp://localhost:1025` and read at [`http://localhost:1080`](http://localhost:1080).
+You can examine the database with `psql -h 0.0.0.0 -U postgres` or by running `rails dbconsole` from the backend directory.

 # The frontend